freeats/freeats/README.md

    $ cd ats
    ```

+3. Ask for two private keys from other developers and place them in the following directories:

+   - `master.key` - `config`
+   - `test.key` - `config/credentials`

-3. Install the right Ruby version:
+4. Install the right Ruby version:

    ```shell
    $ grep "ruby \"" Gemfile